 This side of the kitchen houses the double ovens, cooktop, and glass~front cabinets, and lots of storage.
 The only cabinet in the kitchen is on the far lower left.
 All the other storage is drawers.

-ADD FRESH COLOR TO THE SPRING KITCHEN
+FRESH COLOR FOR YOUR SPRING KITCHEN DECOR

-We are going to start on this side of the kitchen ~ the section between the oven and cooktop.
+To add spring kitchen decor, we are going to start on this side of the kitchen ~ the section between the oven and cooktop.

 I knew that I would add spring touches by using colored dishes in pastel colors.
 Setting the dishes on a cake stand adds height.